turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/1_getting_started.markdown

 So far, we've done a lot with Minitest and Test::Unit since that's what Rails uses by default.
 However, we're going to use [RSpec](https://github.com/rspec/rspec-rails) for this tutorial.
 You should be comfortable with both frameworks.
 There are a few steps we'll take to use RSpec in our project.

-1) Add RSpec as a depencency in the Gemfile.
+1) Add RSpec as a dependency in the Gemfile.
 The `group :development, :test...` probably already exists in the Gemfile.
 You'll just need to add `gem 'rspec-rails'`.

 ```ruby
 group :development, :test do